smitpi/PSToolKit/docs/docs/Test-CitrixVDAPort.md

 ```

 ### -PortsList
-List of ports to test
+List of ports to test, by default the citrix ports are selected.

 ```yaml
 Type: ArrayList